Tonybriandev/Phase-2-Final-Project-Image-Gallery/README.md

   This project was created by **Tony Brian Mwenda**.Special thanks to Pixabay Api for the data and **Joseph Wanini** for helping be debug some errors.

 ## Licence
-This Project is Licenced under
+This Project is Licenced under MIT Licence

 ## Contacts
 * Phone number: +254112779229